741 Colonel Ledyard Highway

 they have been paying invoices.
 He stated that Mr. Masalin would be contacting

-Weston & Sampson Engineers to check on the status of their work, noting that it was
+Weston & Sampson Engineers to check on the status of their work, noting that it

-follow the path of the existing undersize sewer line.
-He stated that the timing was
+the larger sewer pipe would follow the path of the existing undersize sewer line.
+He

-going to be tight.
+stated that the timing was going to be tight.

 · Town Hall Exterior Locking Doors $23,000 ARPA Funding - Public Works